 The Director of Pupil Personnel program prepares directors and assistant directors of pupil personnel services for school district-wide leadership.
-Initial certification for director of pupil personnel services requires completion of an approved master's degree, the courses required for Level I principal certification, and three years of teaching experience.

-The Superintendent of Schools program prepares highly qualified candidates for district-wide leadership.
+Initial certification for director of pupil personnel services requires completion of an approved The Superintendent of Schools program prepares highly qualified candidates for district-wide leadership.
 Initial certification for school superintendent requires completion of an approved master's degree, the courses required for Level II principal certification, three years of teaching, and two years of administrative experience.

 Superintendent of Schools12 hours EAD 839, 849, 859, 879.
 (Level II principal courses required.)